-Fire Science Advanced: 49 credits
+Fire Science Intermediate: 24 credits

-The Fire Science Advanced Certificate (FSC6) program is designed to introduce basic skills and to assist those who desire to enhance their abilities on the job.
+The Fire Science Basic Certificate program is designed to introduce basic skills and to assist those who desire to enhance their abilities on the job.
 Included in the curriculum are practical applications and knowledge.
-Students may apply the hours of this program toward the Associate of Applied Science degree in Fire Science.
+Students may apply credit hours earned in this program toward the Associate of Applied Science degree in Fire Science.